LuxLang/lux/README.md

 ### What's the current version?

-v0.3.2
+0.3.3

 ### How far ahead is the project?

-The Java-bytecode compiler is almost complete.
+The Java-bytecode compiler is feature-complete.

-Type-inference is halfway done and the compiler is not as fast as I would like.

-However, programs can be written that can interop with the JVM and you can even publish Lux libraries to Clojars or Maven.
+Optimizations and other minor improvements are on the way.

 ### How can I use it?

-Download the 0.3.2 compiler from here: https://github.com/LuxLang/lux/releases/download/0.3.2/luxc.jar
+Download the 0.3.3 compiler from here: https://github.com/LuxLang/lux/releases/download/0.3.3/luxc.jar

 Once you download the compiler, you'll want to create a directory named "source" in the same directory where the compiler is located.

+You should use the Leiningen plugin for Lux to compile your programs and manager your dependencies.
-You can run the compiler like this:
+You can find it here: https://github.com/LuxLang/lux-lein

-	java -jar -Xss4m luxc.jar compile <program-module-name>

-This will generate a directory named "target" and put all the .class files there.
+After compiling your program, this will generate a directory named "target" and put all the .class files there.
 Then, you can run the program like this:

-	cd target/jvm/ && java -jar program.jar
+	java -jar target/jvm/program.jar

 ### Sample